-Cold, frigid air is enveloping much of the country right now and comfort seems to be one of the most important topics each day.
-Daily comfort extends beyond ensuring you have a warm coat and gloves too.
-The colder weather really sucks the humidity out of the air, which can affect the comfort of your indoor space in several ways.
+Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather essentially pulls the humidity out of the air, resulting in dry air that can have several negative implications for your household.

-Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that can be prevented with the use of a humidifier.
+Dry air is the cause of many things, including increased static and heightened risk for sickness.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that may be prevented with the use of a humidifier.

 Why does the air dry out?